Love Story (1970 film): In popular culture

 In 1971, the 20th episode of the fourth season of The Carol Burnett Show featured a take-off of the film called "Lovely Story", with Carol Burnett in the MacGraw role and Harvey Korman in the O'Neal role.

+The next year, they presented a "sequel" set in an alternate reality in which the MacGraw character lived, and became an annoyance to the O'Neal character, feigning illness whenever he threatened to leave her.

 The film's female protagonist has been credited with the spike in the baby name Jennifer in North America in 1970, launching it to the number 1 feminine given name.
 It would hold this position for 14 years.

-In the 3rd episode of the seventh series of Peep Show, Jeremy attempts to participate in a book club discussion about Wuthering Heights without having read it.
-Confident in the knowledge that Wuthering Heights is a love story he decides to compare it to the film Love Story.
+At the 2002 Winter Olympics in Salt Lake City, Canadian Pairs figure skaters Jamie Sale and David Pelletier skated their free skate to the film's theme, initially losing the gold medal in a now-infamous 2002 Winter Olympics figure skating scandal moment in sports history.

 In 2020, the film's theme music was played during the funeral procession of Iranian General Qasem Soleimani.

-In Westworld season 3, the film's theme music is played while a character is on a drug called 'genre' which makes him see the world in different film genres.

-In the 1st episode of the eleventh season of Bob's Burgers the cassette tape in Bob's dream says "Being organized means never having to say you're sorry!".

 In an interview at the 2022 Toronto International Film Festival, Taylor Swift cited Love Story as an inspiration for the autumnal set design of All Too Well: The Short Film.

-Quotations

-Two lines from the film have entered popular culture:

-The latter is spoken twice in the film, once by Jennifer when Oliver is about to apologize to her for his anger.
-It is also spoken by Oliver to his father when his father says "I'm sorry" after hearing of Jennifer's death.

-The quote made it to No. 13 onto the American Film Institute's AFI's 100 Years ...
-100 Movie Quotes, a list of top movie quotes.

-The comedy What's Up, Doc?
-(1972), which stars O'Neal, refers to this line at the end, when Barbra Streisand's character says "Love means never having to say you're sorry", then bats her eyelashes.
-O'Neal's character responds in deadpan fashion, "That's the dumbest thing I ever heard."